aws-samples/aws-serverless-workshops/ImageProcessing/README.md

 1. From the AWS Management Console, choose **Services** then select **Step Functions**

 1. You might see the Get Started page if you have not used AWS Step Functions before.
-If that's the case, click **Get Started**, it should lead you to the page to create a new State Machine.
+If that's the case, click **Get Started**, it should lead you to the page to create a new state machine.
 Otherwise, click the **Create a State Machine** button.

 1. Type `RiderPhotoProcessing-1` for the state machine name